 2. Meeting with the Review Panel

-Upon receipt of a request to meet, the Chair of the UCFA will schedule a meeting with the unit administrator, faculty member, and disciplinary review panel.
+Upon receipt of a request to meet, the Chair of the UCFA will schedule a meeting with the unit administrator, dean, faculty member, and disciplinary review panel.
 That meeting will take place no later than the second regularly scheduled meeting after the request is received, but not to exceed 21 days during those periods when the UCFA is not regularly meeting.
-Except in unusual circumstances, meetings of the disciplinary review panel will take place before, during, or after the regularly scheduled meeting time of the UCFA and both the unit administrator and the faculty member will be expected to adjust their schedules to attend the meeting.
+Except in unusual circumstances, meetings of the disciplinary review panel will take place before, during, or after the regularly scheduled meeting time of the UCFA and both the unit administrator, dean and the faculty member will be expected to adjust their schedules to attend the meeting.
 If either party cannot personally attend for good cause, as determined by the Chair of UCFA, that individual may participate through alternate communication methods (e.g., telephone, video conference) or send a representative to the meeting.
+If the faculty member does not appear for the meeting, the meeting will be conducted in the faculty member’s absence.

 No member of the review panel shall participate in a meeting involving a faculty member from the same college in which the panel member is appointed.
-The faculty member may also request that any member of the panel recuse himself/herself if a conflict of interest exists.
-If the panel member refuses to recuse himself/herself, the Chair of the UCFA will determine whether, in light of the challenged person’s knowledge of the case or personal or professional relationships with a party, the challenged person would be able to participate fairly and impartially in the meeting and make a fair and impartial recommendation.
+The faculty member may also request that any member of the panel recuse themself if a conflict of interest exists.
+If the panel member refuses to recuse themself, the Chair of the UCFA will determine whether, in light of the challenged person’s knowledge of the case or personal or professional relationships with a party, the challenged person would be able to participate fairly and impartially in the meeting and make a fair and impartial recommendation.

 3. Recommendation of the Review Panel

-Following its meeting, the review panel will provide its recommendation to the unit administrator, with a copy to the faculty member, within seven (7) days about whether the proposed serious discipline should be imposed, lesser discipline should be substituted, or no discipline should be imposed.
-The recommendation is not binding on the unit administrator but shall be given all due consideration.
-If the unit administrator does not take the advice of the review panel, he/she will provide a detailed reply to its recommendation for consideration and possible amendment by the panel within seven (7) days, copying the faculty member.
+Following its meeting, the review panel will provide its recommendation to the dean, with a copy to the faculty member, within seven (7) days about whether the proposed serious discipline should be imposed, lesser discipline should be substituted, or no discipline should be imposed.
+The recommendation is not binding on the dean but shall be given all due consideration.
+If the dean does not take the advice of the review panel, the deanwill provide a detailed reply to its recommendation for consideration and possible amendment by the panel within seven (7) days, copying the faculty member.
 If the panel decides to amend its original recommendation, it must do so within seven (7) days, copying the faculty member.
 This documentation will form a part of the permanent record of the discipline process.

 4. Imposition of Disciplinary Action

-After receiving the response (and amendment, if any), the unit administrator shall make a decision regarding the disciplinary action and notify the faculty member in writing.
-If the review panel recommended against imposition of serious discipline, or recommended lesser discipline, the unit administrator must meet with the Dean and the Office of the Associate Provost before proceeding with disciplinary action.
+After receiving the response (and amendment, if any), the dean shall make a decision regarding the disciplinary action and notify the faculty member in writing.
+If the review panel recommended against imposition of serious discipline, or recommended lesser discipline, the dean must meet with the unit administrator and the Office of the Associate Provost before proceeding with disciplinary action.

 VII.
 DISMISSAL FOR CAUSE PROCESS

-A. INFORMAL RESOLUTION/PRELIMINARY CONFERENCE STAGE
+A. INITIATING DISMISSAL FOR CAUSE PROCEEDINGS